Key Takeaways

 Q: When is the best time to observe Mars in 2026?

 Mars appears distinctly orange-red due to iron oxide (rust) covering much of its surface.
-This rusty dust gives Mars its characteristic color, easily visible even to the naked eye.
-The planet's color is one of its most striking features.
+This rusty dust gives Mars its characteristic colour, easily visible even to the naked eye.

 Q: Will Mars be visible all year in 2026?